Hinduism in Bangladesh: Political representation

-Because Hindus of Bangladesh are scattered across all areas (except in Narayanganj), they cannot unite politically.
-However, Hindus became sway voters in various elections.
-Hindus have usually voted in large mass for Bangladesh Awami League and communist parties, as these are the only parties which have a nominal commitment to secularism.
+Because Hindus in Bangladesh are scattered across all areas (except in Narayanganj), they cannot unite politically.
+However, Hindus became swing voters in various elections.
+Historically, Hindus have usually voted en masse for Bangladesh Awami League and communist parties, as these are the only parties that have a nominal commitment to secularism.
+This pattern, however, shifted in 2026.
+Due to the ban on Awami League, a significant number of Hindus preferred voting for the Bangladesh Nationalist Party (traditional rival of the Awami League), as the latter option, Bangladesh Jamaat-e-Islami, is known for anti-Hindu persecution, including during the 1971 Liberation War.

-Even after the decline of the Hindu population in Bangladesh from 13.5% in 1974, just after the independence, Hindus were at around 11.2% of the population in 2001 according to government estimates following the census.
-However, Hindus accounted for only thirty two members of the 300 member parliament following the 2001 elections through direct election; this went up to thirty five following a by-election victory in 2004.
+Even after the decline of the Hindu population in Bangladesh from 13.5% in 1974, just after independence, Hindus were at around 11.2% of the population in 2001 according to government estimates following the census.
+However, Hindus accounted for only thirty-two members of the 300 member parliament following the 2001 elections through direct election; this went up to thirty-five following a by-election victory in 2004.
 Of the 50 seats reserved for women that are directly nominated by the Prime Minister, only four were allotted to a Hindu.
-The political representation is not at all satisfactory and several Hindu advocacy groups in Bangladesh have demanded a return to a communal electorate system as existed during the Pakistan period, to enable a more equitable and proportionate representation in parliament, or a reserved quota since the persecution of Hindus has continued since 1946.
+The political representation is not at all satisfactory, and several Hindu advocacy groups in Bangladesh have demanded a return to a communal electorate system as existed during the Pakistan period, to enable a more equitable and proportionate representation in parliament, or a reserved quota since the persecution of Hindus has continued since 1946.

 Despite their dwindling population in terms of overall percentage, Hindus still yield considerable influence because of their geographical concentration in certain regions.
 They form a majority of the electorate in at least two parliamentary constituencies (Khulna-1 and Gopalganj-3) and account for more than 25% in at least another thirty.
 For this reason, they are often the deciding factor in parliamentary elections where victory margins can be extremely narrow.
 It is also frequently alleged that this is a prime reason for many Hindus being prevented from voting in elections, either through intimidating actual voters or through exclusion in voter list revisions.